ks024/Django-Web-Framework/Module-3/Admin.md

 ### 7.1 Basic Permission Checks

-You can enforce permissions at the view level using decorators:
+Enforce permissions at the view level using decorators:

 ```python
 from django.core.exceptions import PermissionDenied